Poitevin horse: Uses

 Although the Poitevin has the size and conformation of a draft horse, it has never been bred for draft abilities, and has been little used for draft work.
 From the seventeenth century until about the time of the First World War, its principal use was the production of mules.
 Poitevin mares were put to jacks of the large Baudet du Poitou breed of donkey.
 The resulting Poitevin mules were highly regarded, and from the latter part of the nineteenth century were in demand for agricultural and other work in many parts of the world, including Russia and the United States.
 In the early twentieth century there were some 50,000 brood mares producing between 18,000 and 20,000 mules per year.

-As colts had no rôle in mule production, many were sold as two-year-olds, sometimes at the summer fair in the Vendée and the winter fair in Saint-Maixent, or to horse merchants in Berry, Beauce, the Perche and the Midi; in these areas, they were used for agriculture.
+As colts had no role in mule production, many were sold as two-year-olds, sometimes at the summer fair in the Vendée and the winter fair in Saint-Maixent, or to horse merchants in Berry, Beauce, the Perche and the Midi; in these areas, they were used for agriculture.
 In Paris, they were used for pulling omnibuses, while the French military used them for pulling artillery.

 In the twenty-first century there is still demand for Poitevin mules, but under the recovery plan for the breed, preference is given to mating mares with Poitevin stallions until numbers have recovered.

 The Poitevin may be ridden, or driven in harness, both in competition and for pleasure; it is suitable for equine therapy.
 It has occasionally been used for light agricultural work in vineyards, in movies, as a mount for forest monitors (in Melun), harnessed for urban work (in Poitier and Niort), and for the collection of waste (on the Île de Ré).
 It may be used for vegetation management: in 1994 the departmental council of Ille-et-Vilaine bought a herd for maintenance of marshlands in the area.